-Our next DEI gathering will feature a member of the Cherokee Nation sharing with us the most common myths encountered as a modern Native American.
+Our next gathering will feature a member of the Cherokee Nation sharing with us the most common myths encountered as a modern Native American.

 Deacon Turner is a citizen of the Cherokee Nation of Oklahoma and a board member of Cherokee Nation Business.
 He is actively involved in his tribal community, as well as charitable activities.
 Turner was a long-time member of the Cherokee Nation Foundation, which supports the tribe’s education and language programs.
 He is a member of the Gilcrease Museum National Board, in Tulsa Okla., former Chair of the Lady Bird Johnson Wildflower Center, in Austin, Texas, a Trustee of the Oklahoma Foundation for Excellence, and a former board member of the Smithsonian’s National Museum of the American Indian.
 Turner earned an AB, cum laude, from Harvard University and he attended Oxford University on a U.S. Rhodes Scholarship, graduating with a master’s degree in prehistoric archaeology.